harikapaluri/Comparing-Sorting-Techniques/README.md

 5. After receiving these execution times from the respective .csv files, the graph is plotted using Python.
 6. The report shows the execution results of comparing sorting algorithm with the help of line graphs.

+Note:
-Note: Please make sure to close the respective .csv file while running its code.
-If the .csv file is kept open and then try to run the program then it will throw an Exception.
+*Please make sure to close the respective .csv file while running its code.
+If the .csv file is kept open since two process are acessing the file at the same time it will through an exception.
+*If you want to run  the python notebook for graphs please make sure that you have generated an ExecutionTimes.csv from Running the java by running the Main program option 1.